-- 6.1 The student will normally be invited to a formal meeting with the Dean/Head of School to discuss the cause(s) for concern.
-A formal minute of the meeting will be taken. - 6.2 The student will be given at least 5 working days' notice of the date, time and place of the meeting and may be accompanied by a friend.
-The student will be provided with details of the cause(s) for concern prior to the meeting including a copy of the investigating officer's report. - 6.3 If required, the Dean/Head of School will consult with a member of the relevant profession in accordance with PSRB requirements and due diligence. - 6.4 The outcomes available to the Dean/Head of School following a formal meeting are one or more of the following: - a. that there are no grounds for concern and the case should be dismissed; - b. that further investigation is necessary; - c. that the matter should be referred to be dealt with under another University procedure; - d. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause of concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course; - e. that the student be re-assessed in specified part(s) of the course, in consultation with the Chair of the Assessment Board; - f. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, reviewed by the Dean/Head of School after a given period;
+- 6.1 The student will normally be invited to a formal meeting with the Head of School to discuss the cause(s) for concern.
+A formal minute of the meeting will be taken. - The student will be given at least 5 working days' notice of the date, time and place of the meeting and may be accompanied by a friend.
+The student will be

-- g. that the student is required to withdraw from his/her studies for a specified period, in which case the student's return to study may be subject to a further satisfactory assessment and/or conditions; - h. that the matter should be referred to a Fitness to Practise Committee. - 6.5 The student will normally be notified verbally of the outcome and the associated reasons at the end of the formal meeting.
+- provided with details of the cause(s) for concern prior to the meeting including a copy of the investigating officer's report. - 6.3 If required, the Head of School will consult with a member of the relevant profession in accordance with PSRB requirements and due diligence. - The outcomes available to the Head of School following a formal meeting are one or more of the following: - a. that there are no grounds for concern and the case should be dismissed; - b. that further investigation is necessary; - c. that the matter should be referred to be dealt with under another University procedure; - d. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause of concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course: - e. that the student be required to complete a reflective piece of work exploring the impact of their behaviour and the lessons learned; - f. that the student be re-assessed in specified part(s) of the course, in consultation with the Chair of the Assessment Board; - g. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, reviewed by the Dean/Head of School after a given period; - h. that the student is required to withdraw from his/her studies for a specified period, in which case the student's return to study may be subject to a further satisfactory assessment and/or conditions; - i. that the matter should be referred to a Fitness to Practise Committee. - 6.5 The student will normally be notified verbally of the outcome and the associated reasons at the end of the formal meeting.
 Written notification of the decision and the associate reasons will be sent to the student within 5 working days of the meeting. - 6.6 The student may appeal against the outcome in line with section F of the Regulations for the Conduct of Students.